 I think its success depends on your personality.
 If you are motivated by fear of failure or if tactics like looking at a picture of yourself on the fridge work to stop you eating, this will work too.
 If like me, failure just makes you want to sulk and eat more stuff it might not be the best way to spend your cash.

 Talking of which, I do think that at its full price of £39.95 it’s stupidly expensive for what it is!
-Yes, I know it’s cheaper than say, eight weeks at Weight Watchers and it has shiny silver dangly bits which means you could show it off if you wanted to, but come on!
+(NOTE: Since I wrote this review, the Malory Band has been reduced to £28) Yes, I know it’s cheaper than say, eight weeks at Weight Watchers and it has shiny silver dangly bits which means you could show it off if you wanted to, but come on!
 The reason you’re wearing the thing is that you don’t have a stomach you want to show off!

 Also, now everyone who reads the Daily Mail knows it’s not a fashion statement but an anti-pigging out device which kinds of reduces the bo-ho glamour look of the thing.